Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 The contributions to the energy transfer in the ionosphere/thermosphere are better understood than those in the chromosphere.
-However, the large variability in time and space of these mechanisms and their relative contributions to the overall heating and cooling remain challenges to understanding the thermal properties of the system.
+However, the large variability in time and space of these mechanisms and the relative contributions to the overall heating and cooling remain challenges to understanding the thermal properties of the system.
 The lower amount of plasma-neutral and electron-ion coupling in the I/T (based on the collision frequencies), compared to the chromosphere, means that the individual heating of the constituents and their thermal coupling must be considered.
 The dominant heating term for the neutral gas is absorption of UV/EUV radiation.
 The UV/EUV energy flux from the Sun is $\sim$ 4 orders of magnitude less than at visible wavelengths \cite[e.g,,][]{2000JASTP..62.1233T}, but is of sufficient energy to form the ionosphere through photoionization (by contrast, ionization is predominantly collisional excitation in the chromosphere), produce secondary ionization, energize gas emissions in airglow, and raise neutral and plasma temperatures to more than one thousand degrees.
-The UV/EUV flux is nearly completely absorbed between 80 and 200 km altitude.
-Heating of the neutral gas by collisions with ions can be as significant as solar heating during geomagnetic storms and represents the most variable source of energy to quantify in the I/T energy equation.
+The UV/EUV flux is is nearly completely absorbed between 80 and 200 km altitude.
+However, the most dynamic term of the energy equation given in Equation (\ref{energy_eqn}) is the collisional exchange term between ions and neutrals.
+This frictional heating of the neutral gas by collisions with ions can be as significant as solar heating during geomagnetic storms and represents the most variable source of energy to quantify in the I/T energy equation.
 Other internal processes within the weakly ionized mixture, such as thermal exchange between the plasma and neutral gas, lead to differing thermal structure with height for the plasma and neutral gas, as indicated in Figure \ref{fig:temperatures}.